Thriving Plants When You Live In The Botanical ‘Hole Of Death’

 Evergreen rosemary blooms.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

 Bulbs are a nice way to add beauty to your landscape.
-These are my grandmothers Iris bulbs and they’re absolutely beautiful.
+I have several of my grandmothers Iris bulbs and they’re absolutely beautiful.

 Plus, when I see their beautiful delicate blooms I smile remembering my grandma.
-So that’s TWO kinds of beauty in one plant – one for the eye, one for the heart!
+TWO kinds of beauty in one plant – one for the eye, one for the heart!

 Iris bulbs.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

-And my mom shared with me several of her daffodil bulbs.
+And my mom shared several of her daffodil bulbs.
 I planted a line of them along each side of our driveway at our gate entrance.

 Daffodil bulbs.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

-So there ya go, a short list of some beautiful yet very hardy plants I’ve been able to get to thrive even in our Botanical Hole Of Death.
+So there’s my short list of some beautiful yet very hardy plants I’ve been able to get to thrive even in our Botanical Hole Of Death.

 And many of these plants were FREE – either dug up from our own property or shared from the abundance of other’s gardens.